Absentee Voting Guide

 Maine law makes it easy to cast an absentee ballot.
 You don't have to be out-of-town or have any other reason to take advantage of this easy way to vote at a time that is most convenient for you.

-If you would like to vote by absentee ballot, I hope you will take a few moments to review the information below.
-Please contact your local clerk or my office if you have additional questions.
+If you would like to vote by absentee ballot, please take a few moments to review the information below.
+Contact your local municipal clerk or the Elections Division if you have additional questions.

 Make sure you have a voice in your future - cast a ballot.